minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 conviction @McAlexander2020.

-Stratmann also states that substantial amounts of representatives should receive campaign contributions from the relevant interest group, here pro- and anti environmental and fossil fuel related contributions.
-This is split in this paper, since a substantial amount of legilators receive contributions from fossil fuel industry, and the Energy and Natural Resources interest groups was the 9th biggest interest group contributor in 2022 with a total of 196 million USD contributed over the 2022 congressional election.
-The environmental contributions, on the other hand, are a fraction of this
+Stratmann argues that it is crucial for representatives to secure campaign contributions from pertinent interest groups, such as those advocating for and against environmental and fossil fuel interests.
+In this paper, a significant distinction is made because a large number of legislators receive contributions from the fossil fuel industry.
+Specifically, the Energy and Natural Resources interest groups, predominantly linked to fossil fuels, ranked as the ninth largest contributor in the 2022 congressional elections, donating a total of 196 million USD.
+In contrast, contributions from environmental groups were considerably smaller @OpenSecretsInterestGroups.
-@OpenSecretsInterestGroups.

 //  plot about number of representatives who receive contribution
 // add grid here
-#figure(
+#grid(
+  columns:2,
+  gutter: 5,

+[#figure(
-  image("figures/pro_plot_contribs.svg", width: 50%),
+  image("figures/pro_plot_contribs.svg", width: 100%),
-  caption: [Distribution of pro environmental contributions with average anti environmental
+  caption: [Distribution of pro-environmental \ contributions among representatives], ) <env-contribs>],
-    contribution per representative],
-) <env-contribs>

-#figure(
+[#figure(
-  image("figures/anti_plot_contribs.svg", width: 50%),
+  image("figures/anti_plot_contribs.svg", width: 100%),
-  caption: [Distribution of anti environmental contributions with average anti environmental
+  caption: [Distribution of anti-environmental \ contributions among representatives], ) <anti-env-contribs>]
-    contribution per representative vote],
-) <anti-env-contribs>
+)

 Examining the figures above reveals distinct differences in the distribution of pro and anti-environmental campaign contributions.
 Pro-environmental